logaretm/vee-validate/docs/content/tutorials/basics.md

 So far so good, try filling the `email` field with a dummy value like `hello`.
 Then click the submit button once and see what happens.

-You will notice that the form submits and you should see `?email=` added in your URL in the address bar, it should have the sme value that you entered in the `email` field.
+You will notice that the form submits and you should see `?email=` added in your URL in the address bar, it should have the same value that you entered in the `email` field.

 This is the native HTML form submission behavior.
-Usually in modern applications you don't want that and you prefer to handle submission with JavaScript.
+Usually, in modern applications, you don't want that and you prefer to handle submission with JavaScript.

 <div class="tutorial-step">